SonalGire/SonalGire/README.md

 👩‍💻 About Me

-I'm Sonal Parmeshwar Gire, a passionate tech explorer working at **Adrta Technologies Pvt.
+I'm Sonal Gire, a passionate tech explorer working at **Adrta Technologies Pvt.
 Ltd.**
 I specialize in building smart AI solutions using:

 - 🤖 **LLMs**